Selenium is an umbrella project for a range of tools and libraries

 Web browsers are incredibly complex, highly engineered applications,

-performing their operations in completely different ways
+performing their operations in entirely different ways

 but which frequently look the same while doing so.